 The 1868 celebration was inspired by local observances that had taken place in various locations in the three years since the end of the Civil War.
 In fact, several cities claim to be the birthplace of Memorial Day, including Columbus, Mississippi; Macon, Georgia; Richmond, Virginia; Boalsburg, Pennsylvania; and Carbondale, Illinois.
 In 1966, the federal government, under the direction of President Lyndon B. Johnson, declared Waterloo, New York, the official birthplace of Memorial Day.
 They chose Waterloo—which had first celebrated the day on May 5, 1866—because the town had made Memorial Day an annual, community-wide event, during which businesses closed and residents decorated the graves of soldiers with flowers and flags.

 READ MORE: Where Did Memorial Day Originate?

 By the late 19th century, many communities across the country had begun to celebrate Memorial Day, and after World War I, observers began to honor the dead of all of America’s wars.
 In 1971, Congress declared Memorial Day a national holiday to be celebrated the last Monday in May.
 Today, Memorial Day is celebrated at Arlington National Cemetery with a ceremony in which a small American flag is placed on each grave.
 It is customary for the president or vice president to give a speech honoring the contributions of the dead and to lay a wreath at the Tomb of the Unknown Soldier.
 More than 5,000 people attend the ceremony annually.
-Several Southern states continue to set aside a special day for honoring the Confederate dead, which is usually called Confederate Memorial Day.
+Some Southern states set aside a special day for honoring the Confederate dead, which is usually called Confederate Memorial Day.